 The U.S. Supreme Court struck down the federal ban on sports betting in a 2018 decision, opening the doors for states to legalize it if they wish.
-Since then, more than 38 states and the District of Columbia have legalized sports betting in some form, many allowing online bets.
-Two more states could legalize the practice in the near future.
+Since then, 38 states and the District of Columbia have legalized sports betting in some form, many allowing online bets.
+Missouri is set to become the 39th state in December.

 As more states legalize sports betting, the market is growing quickly.
 Not only are new states easing restrictions, but betting is also growing more popular each year in states that have already legalized it.
 If you want to invest in this rapidly growing industry, here are six options to consider: